pyinstaller/pyinstaller.github.io/funding.rst

 * Contribute a recurring amount to the team

-* Place a reasonable bounty on a specific feature (Please keep in mind that high.quality development is time-consuming and 100 € would get you far.)
+* Place a reasonable bounty on a specific feature (Please keep in mind that high-quality development is time-consuming and 100 € wouldn't get you far.)

 Your contribution will go towards adding new features to |PyInstaller| and making sure all functionality continues to meet our high quality standards.